olegklimakov/tea-taster-ng/README.md

 - Ongoing dependency updates (remember to include dependency updates in your own sprint planning at least a couple of times per year).
 - Using Identity Vault and Auth Connect to provide a complete and secure authentication solution.
+- Using the [Angular PWA Toolkit](https://angular.io/guide/service-worker-intro) to implement a PWA.
 - Ongoing bug fixes or minor training related modifications.

 The HEAD of `main` should be useful for most exploration, assuming you have access to Identity Vault and Auth Connect.